RooieDirk/tide-database/packages/tcd/README.md

 ## Usage

-Download the latest `neaps-YYYYMMDD.tcd` from [GitHub Releases](https://github.com/openwatersio/tide-database/releases).
+Download the latest `neaps-YYYYMMDD.tcd` from [releases](https://github.com/openwatersio/tide-database/releases).

 ### OpenCPN

 Open the OpenCPN options, navigate to the "Charts" tab, and add the TCD file as a "Tides & Currents" data source.
-See the [OpenCPN manual](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn%3Amanual\_basic%3Aset\_options%3Acharts%3Atides-currents) for more details.
+See the [OpenCPN manual](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn%3Amanual_basic%3Aset_options%3Acharts%3Atides-currents) for more details.

 ![screenshot of tide stations in OpenCPN](https://github.com/user-attachments/assets/6e57f4fd-0dad-4aae-b1db-fe638915c225)